Hazards

 You can still get that enviable tan without spending your holiday feeling hot and painfully uncomfortable from sunburn.
 Just exercise some Sun Safety, be sensible about exposure - especially between 11am and 3pm, and pay heed to public service announcements.

-Many beaches, especially in QLD, have "shark nets", ostensibly to keep sharks away from swimming areas.
 These can result in the ensnaring of whales during their migration to and from Antartica, and drowning of other sea life like dophins, turtles and manta rays.
-Species of sharks are also known to inhabit estuaries and rivers in this region.

 >> Next: Driving in Australia